 The Nomination Committee shall meet at least once a year in accordance with its terms of reference.
-Four Nomination Committee meetings were held in 2016 and the attendance of each member is set out in the section headed "Board and Committees Meetings" of this report.
+One Nomination Committee meeting was held in 2017 and the attendance of each member is set out in the section headed "Board and Committees Meetings" of this report.

-In 2016, the Nomination Committee performed the works as summarized below:
+In 2017, the Nomination Committee performed the works as summarized below:

-- (i) assessed the independence of the Independent Non-Executive Directors; - (ii) considered the re-appointment of the retiring Directors of the Company; - (iii) reviewed the implementation of the Board Diversity Policy and the structure, size and composition of the Board; - (iv) considered and recommended to the Board for the appointment of an Executive Director and a Non-Executive Director of the Company; - (v) considered and recommended to the Board for the appointment of the Chief Executive Officer of the Company; and - (vi) considered and recommended to the Board for the re-designation of a Non-Executive Director as an Executive Director of the Company.
+- (a) assessed the independence of the Independent Non-Executive Directors; - (b) considered the re-appointment of the retiring Directors; and - (c) reviewed the implementation of the Board Diversity Policy and the structure, size and composition of the Board.